adamsilver/fdpb/01-Register.md

 ### Do we need to ask for a password?

-Medium.com have implemented a no password sign in[^].
+Medium.com have implemented a no password sign in[^4].
 A no password sign-in works by leveraging the security of email accounts (that do have a password) by sending the user a login link.

 If we were to use this technique, this would reduce our registration form down to a single field.
 But this may be an over simplification.
 Users are less familiar with this approach, although that is not a reason in itself to avoid improving the experience.